 Our workforce demographics in the United States

 We are proud of our long-standing commitment to accelerating equality for all.
-In the U.S., this includes remaining focused on ensuring opportunities for employment and advancement of our communities of color.
+In the U.S., this includes remaining focused on creating more opportunities for employment and advancement for people from diverse ethnic and racial backgrounds.

 Accenture has taken many actions to enhance our ability to attract, retain and advance people of diverse backgrounds.
 But, although we’ve made progress, it has not been fast enough.

-To accelerate our progress, we will announce goals by September 1 to increase our percentage of African American/Black and Hispanic American/Latinx people overall and managing directors in the U.S. by 2025.
+To accelerate our progress, we pledged to publicly announce goals by September 1 to increase the representation of African American and Black and Hispanic American and Latinx people overall and managing directors.
+By 2025 we will:

 Transparency throughout is critical, and in 2016, we were the first professional services company to publish comprehensive U.S. workforce data.
 Since then, we have annually released demographics of our U.S. workforce by gender, ethnicity, persons with disabilities and veterans.

 - We added more than 20,000 people of diverse backgrounds to our workforce.

 - We increased representation of African American and Black people 1.8 percentage points overall and 0.6 among executives and Hispanic American and Latinx people 2.9 percentage points overall and 1.3 among executives.
 We increased the number of Asian American and Asian executives by 3.6 percentage points and we are working to increase the percentage of our Asian American and Asian people overall.